springwolf/springwolf.github.io/docs/configuration/documenting-consumers.md

 Optional.
 The headers describing the metadata of the payload.
 By default, `AsyncHeaders.NOT_DOCUMENTED` is used to indicate that no explicit header documentation exists.
-Use `AsyncHeaders` to add your custom headers, use `AsyncHeaders.NOT_USED` if you do not use headers and `AsyncHeadersForCloudEventsBuilder` if your events follow the CloudEvent specification.
+Use `AsyncHeaders` to add your custom headers, use `AsyncHeaders.NOT_USED` if you don't use headers and `AsyncHeadersForCloudEventsBuilder` if your events follow the CloudEvent specification.

 ### `AmqpConsumerData`